The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

 The constitution guarantees the rights to assembly and peaceful demonstration.
 Public demonstrations on political, social, and economic issues regularly take place.
-However, a controversial counterterrorism law adopted in 2015, and successive states of emergency issued in response to a 2015 terrorist attack, have imposed significant constraints on public demonstrations.
-The latest state of emergency, which was renewed in October 2018 and again in December, allows security forces to ban strikes, meetings, and large gatherings considered likely to incite disorder.
-Although the government claims that the continued state of emergency is due to security concerns, analysts argue that it remains in place largely as a political tool to suppress dissent.
+However, a controversial counterterrorism law adopted in 2015, and successive states of emergency declared in response to political and security situations, have imposed significant constraints on public demonstrations.
+The latest state of emergency, which was renewed in May and December 2020, allows security forces to ban strikes, meetings, and large gatherings considered likely to incite disorder.
+The government has called these measures necessary due to security concerns, but analysts have argued the measures are meant to suppress dissent.

 According to CIVICUS: